-- Level 1 fair value is only derived from quoted prices in active markets for identical assets or liabilities, e.g. bond prices - Level 2 fair value is calculated from inputs other than quoted prices that are observable for the asset or liability, e.g. interest rates or yields for similar instruments - Level 3 fair value is determined using unobservable inputs, e.g. non-market data such as cash flow forecasts or estimated creditworthiness
+- Level 1 fair value is only derived from quoted prices in active markets for identical assets or liabilities, e.g. bond prices.
+There are only MMF at this hierarchy level and they are quoted at the active market price. - Level 2 fair value is calculated from inputs other than quoted prices that are observable for the asset or liability, e.g. interest rates or yields for similar instruments.
+Most financial instruments valued at this level are based on observed market rates for similar transactions.
+However, for lease payables, PFI liabilities and transferred debt liabilities they are based on discounting at AA corporate bond yields. - Level 3 fair value is determined using unobservable inputs, e.g. non-market data such as cash flow forecasts or estimated creditworthiness.
+This applies to loans to other companies and they are quoted at estimated creditworthiness.